Spot Review – Soma Bay Egypt

 • Well equipped watersports centre offers equipment hire, storage, lessons and a place to chill between sessions

-• Watersports staff are very friendly and helpful and will carry your board back and forth and hose stuff down
+• Friendly and helpful watersports staff, they’ll carry your board back and forth and hose it down after sessions

 • Safety cover through watersports centre if things go wrong